Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Introduction

 Here we analyze and compare \ac{VRE} drought events for single renewable technologies and for a fully renewable European electricity system, using \ac{VRE} portfolio assumptions from a policy-relevant decarbonization scenario from European transmission grid operators.
 We do so for 33~individual European countries (EU27, the United Kingdom, Norway, Switzerland, and the Western Balkans), and for a pan-European ``copperplate'' scenario with perfect interconnection across all countries that allows for unconstrained geographical balancing.
+The latter represents an idealized scenario that allows identifying the upper bound of the value of geographical balancing for mitigating renewable energy droughts.
 We draw on a large dataset of historical \ac{VRE} availability factor time series covering 38~years \cite{de_felice_entso-e_2022}.
 We use an advanced, open-source algorithm that fully captures unique drought periods, properly accounts for brief periods of higher renewable availability within longer drought events, and avoids arbitrary threshold choices \cite{kittel_measuring_2024}.
-Our analysis illustrates the variety and seasonality of historical renewable energy drought patterns in Europe and provides evidence on how frequent, how long, and how severe such periods have been in the past, and to what extent they are correlated across the interconnected European energy system in space and time.
+Note that the question what mix of storage and other flexibility technologies optimally facilitates weather-resilient renewable energy system is not in the focus of our analysis.
+This has to be investigated using computationally intensive numerical energy system models.
+However, the methods and findings presented here can help to identify relevant weather years that should be used in such model analyses.